Scandinavian Airlines: Livery

 In September 2019, SAS unveiled new livery for its fleet, initially implemented on new A350 and A320neo aircraft, with all aircraft repainted in the following five years.
-The fuselage is kept in a light beige with the "SAS" logotype in silver displayed prominently across the height of the front section.
+The fuselage is light grey with the "SAS" logotype in silver displayed prominently across the height of the front section.
 The vertical stabilizer and adjacent parts of the fuselage are blue, with the SAS logo in white shown on the stabilizer.
 The blue area on the rear fuselage extends towards the front in a curved line.
 The horizontal stabilizers are beige (except for the ATR 72 aircraft, where they are blue).
 Winglets are blue as well.
 The engine casings are beige with a vertical blue stripe at the front and bear the word "Scandinavian" in blue.
 "Scandinavian" in large blue letters is also displayed on the underbelly of the aircraft.

 The previous livery, designed by SthlmLab (Stockholm Design Lab), had been introduced in 1998.
 SAS aircraft look predominantly white; however, the fuselage is in a very light beige (Pantone Warm Gray 2/Pantone 9083C) with "Scandinavian" above the windows in silver lettering (Pantone 877) and "Airlines" below the windows in white.
 The typeface used is Rotis Semi Serif.
 The vertical stabilizer (and winglets) are painted blue (Pantone 2738C) with the classic white SAS logo on it.
 It is a variant of the traditional SAS logotype, slimmed slightly and stylized by the design company Stockholm Design Lab as part of the SAS livery change.
 The engine casing is painted in scarlet (Pantone Warm Red/Pantone 179C) with the word Scandinavian in white, the thrust reversers in the color of the fuselage.
 All other text is painted in Pantone Warm Gray 9.
 The design also features stylized versions of the Scandinavian flags.
 All aircraft are named, traditionally after Vikings.

 To celebrate its 60th anniversary in 2006, SAS painted its first Airbus A319-100, with registration OY-KBO and name "Christian Valdemar Viking", in retro livery; it remained in service as of 2025.

+To celebrate its 80th anniversary in 2026, SAS painted an A330-300, with registration LN-RKR in a special livery.
+The body is painted in SAS blue, the number 80 on the vertical stabiliser, large SAS wordmark in silver on the forward fuselage, and the Scandinavian flags as stripes around the fuselage, similar to their logo in the 1980s.